Why is the caribbean not part of latin america?

-Because this area is determined by language and colonial influences, countries such as Jamaica, Belize, Suriname and Guyana are not included in Latin America.
-In the post-Cold War world, Latin America and the Caribbean have become more important than ever.
-The dynamism of the region's cultures, its prodigious agricultural capacity and its vast energy reserves have made the region's place in the world community more significant than at any time since the colonial era.
-The term Latin America and the Caribbean (LAC) is an acronym in English that refers to the region of Latin America and the Caribbean.
+The Caribbean and Latin America are two distinct regions, determined by language and colonial influences.
+Countries such as Jamaica, Belize, Suriname and Guyana are not included in Latin America.
+In the post-Cold War world, Latin America and the Caribbean have become increasingly important due to their cultural dynamism, agricultural capacity and energy reserves.
+The term Latin America and the Caribbean (LAC) is an acronym used to refer to the region.
+The Duke University provides opportunities for undergraduate students to research in Latin America and the Caribbean.

 Leave Reply